UummProject/uumm-prototype/support/Broken meritocracy.md

 _In the case of nation state elections, this your ID card._

-_In the first iteration of [Uumm](https://xavivives.github.io/Uumm/), this is a number of contributions done by an entity._

 # System failure

 Most (I really mean 'most') systems end up compromising its own interest (#1) in order to make the system usable (#3).
 And so many others have a direct or indirect way to exchange merit (#2) and therefore compromise its integrity.